m-housh/supabase-client-dependency/Sources/SupabaseDependencies/Documentation.docc/Articles/GettingStarted.md

 This package does not have an official `liveValue` declared on the dependency because it is intended that the live value is setup in the project that depends on it.
-It does conform to the `TestDependencyKey` and has an `unimplemented` version used in tests.
+It does conform to the `TestDependencyKey` and has an `unimplemented` version that can be used in tests.

 ### The Todo model